uikit/uikit-site/docs/pages/lightbox.md

 ## BG close

-By default the lightbox closes if the background is clicked.
-To prevent this behavior set the `bg-close: false` option.
+By default, the lightbox closes if the background is clicked.
+To prevent this behavior, set the `bg-close: false` option.

 ```html
 <div uk-lightbox="bg-close: false">